stephengold/jme3-utilities/README.md

  + The W/A/S/D/Q/Z keys translate (move) the camera.
  + To exit, press the Esc key.

-Since CubeMapExample is part of the jme3-utilities project, there's no need to add anything to the classpath.
+Since CubeMapExample is part of the Jme3-utilities Project, there's no need to add anything to the classpath.
 And since we plan to use the existing cube map, there's nothing to remove.